 66. “The area I most struggle with is my footwork, often on my forehand in particular getting too close to the contact point.”

-– There is a great drill to work on hitting the ball more in front (and avoid making contact too close to your body) – have somebody feed ball to you (from a basket) and you should practice setting up to hit the ball but instead of hitting it you’ll stretch your non-dominant hand out to catch the ball.
+– There is a great drill to work on hitting the ball more in front (and avoid making contact too close to your body) – have somebody feed the ball to you (from a basket) while you practice setting up to hit the ball, but instead of hitting it stretch your non-dominant hand out to catch the ball.
 This will accomplish two things:

-1) to track the ball (keep your eyes on it)
+1) track the ball (keep your eyes on it)

 2) give you a visual cue of where you should make contact with the ball (out and in front)

-68. “How do I insure that I get a good and proper racquet drop on my serve motion?”
+68. “How do I ensure that I get a good and proper racquet drop on my serve motion?”

 – The racquet drop on the Serve is the result of uncoiling your body and pushing up from the legs in order to meet the ball.
 Keep your arm and wrist relaxed for a fluent motion.